kfahn22/marbling/README.md

   }
 ```

-Since the order in which you add the drops of paint matters, I am adding all of the paint at one in evenly spaced blobs.
-Additionally, if you edit ```p.mult(root)``` slightly to ```p.mult(0.99*root)``` you can get some interesting effects (shown in the first two images).
+Since the order in which you add the drops of paint matters, I am adding all of the paint at once in evenly spaced blobs.
+Additionally, if you edit `p.mult(root)` slightly to `p.mult(0.99*root)` you can get some interesting effects (shown in the first two images).
 You can also substitute a gear shape in place of a circle and add in a phyllotaxis pattern (shown in last image in the first row, warning--this is compute heavy!)

-- Adding the Tine Strokes
+**Adding the Tine Strokes**

 $F_v(x, y) = (x, y + z \cdot u |x - x_L|)$

 $u = \frac{1}{2}^\frac{1}{c}$

 The parameters z, u(c) control maximum displacement and sharpness of bends.
 A larger z yields a larger displacement, while a smaller c results in sharper bends.
 This was implemented in the tine function in the Drop class, which adds a single tine stroke at a random angle using the mouse.
 I have edited the code to add a variable number of verticle / horizontal tine strokes.

 ```javacript
 tine(m, x, y, z, c) {